Federated Cycling (FedCy): Semi-supervised Federated Learning of Surgical Phases: Datasets

 LC workflow has been divided into phases in several ways \cite{garrow2021machine}.
 In \cite{twinanda2016endonet}, a LC is divided into 7 phases: \textit{Preparation}, \textit{Calot Triangle Dissection}, \textit{Clipping and Cutting}, \textit{Gallbladder Dissection}, \textit{Gallbladder Packaging}, \textit{Cleaning and Coagulation}, and \textit{Gallbladder Extraction}.

-To annotate the workflow in LC videos, an annotation protocol describing the visual clues signaling the start and end of each surgical phase should be defined.
-A robust annotation protocol ensures the reproducibility and consistency of annotations across annotators and hospitals \cite{mascagni2021artificial}.
+To annotate the workflow in LC videos, a robust protocol describing the visual clues signaling the boundaries of each phase should be defined to ensure reproducibility and consistency of annotations across annotators and hospitals \cite{mascagni2021artificial}.